Windows 7

 Windows 7 is a major release of the Windows NT operating system developed by Microsoft.
 It was released to manufacturing on July 22, 2009, and became generally available on October 22, 2009.
 It is the successor to Windows Vista, released nearly three years earlier.
-It remained an operating system for use on personal computers, including home and business desktops, laptops, tablet PCs and media center PCs, and itself was replaced in November 2012 by Windows 8, the name spanning more than three years of the product.

-Until April 9, 2013, Windows 7 original release included updates and technical support, after which installation of Service Pack 1 was required for users to receive support and updates.
 Windows 7's server counterpart, Windows Server 2008 R2, was released at the same time.
+It sold over 630 million copies before it was succeeded by Windows 8 in October 2012.

-Extended support ended on January 14, 2020, over ten years after the release of Windows 7, after which the operating system ceased receiving further updates.
+Extended support ended on January 14, 2020, over 10 years after the release of Windows 7; the operating system ceased receiving further updates after that date.
 A paid support program was available for enterprises, providing security updates for Windows 7 for up to three years since the official end of life.

-Windows 7 was intended to be an incremental upgrade to Microsoft Windows, addressing Windows Vista's poor critical reception while maintaining hardware and software compatibility.
+Windows 7 was intended to be an incremental upgrade to Windows Vista, addressing the previous OS's poor reception while maintaining hardware and software compatibility as well as fixing some of Vista's inconsistencies (such as Vista's aggressive User Account Control).
 Windows 7 continued improvements on the Windows Aero user interface with the addition of a redesigned taskbar that allows pinned applications, and new window management features.
 Other new features were added to the operating system, including libraries, the new file-sharing system HomeGroup, and support for multitouch input.
 A new "Action Center" was also added to provide an overview of system security and maintenance information, and tweaks were made to the User Account Control system to make it less intrusive.
 Windows 7 also shipped with updated versions of several stock applications, including Internet Explorer 8, Windows Media Player, and Windows Media Center.